Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

-where $\mu$ is a random positive value ensuring the inequality direction.
-Then, with fixed $x$, the unregularized dual residual $r_{\rm dual}^{\rm target}$ can be obtained by solving the least-squares problem
+where $\mu \in \R^p$ is a random positive value vector ensuring the inequality direction, and $1_m \in \R^m$ denotes the vector of ones of dimension $m$.
+Then, the target dual residual $r_{\rm dual}^{\rm target}$ can be obtained by solving the least-squares problem

-from which the multipliers $y$ and $z$ are computed.
+with respect to the multipliers $y\in\R^m$ and $z\in\R^p$.
 In practice, solving the constrained problem \eqref{eq:ls_problem_residual} is computationally expensive for large-scale dataset generation.
 Therefore, the unconstrained counterpart is solved and the inequality multipliers $z$ are then projected onto the nonnegative orthant.

+To make the training even lighter, each problem instance is reused with different initial guesses.
+These additional initializations are sampled randomly around the targeted residual configurations, allowing multiple convergence trajectories to be generated from a single QP instance.

-The training and validation datasets are summarized in Table~\ref{tab:results_sizes}, which reports the ranges and distributions of the problem dimensions, the controlled effective condition number of $Q$, and the sparsity pattern per row of the matrix $W$.
-These settings are used to generate random QPs for both training and validations.
+\paragraph{Problem statistics} The training and validation datasets are summarized in Table~\ref{tab:results_sizes}, which reports the ranges and distributions of the problem dimensions, the controlled effective condition number, and the sparsity pattern of $Q$.
+These settings are used to generate random QPs for both training and validation.
+The training dataset is created with problem sizes ranging from $n_{\min}=5$ to $n_{\max}=50$, in order to generate relatively small and fast to construct QPs.

+We introduce in Table~\ref{tab:results_sizes} several regimes of random problems; Standard, LP-like, High-$p$, and Equality-heavy, each designed to stress the solver in different ways.
+The Standard regime provides a balanced mix of equality and inequality constraints, serving as a baseline with moderate conditioning.
+The LP-like regime, characterized by a nearly vanishing Hessian ($Q \approx 0$) and few or no equality constraints, leads to almost degenerate linear systems typical of linear programs.
+The High-$p$ regime introduces a large number of inequality constraints, increasing the size of the active set and the Equality-heavy regime leads to large saddle-point systems that (before regularization) are inherently indefinite.

+Figure~\ref{fig:problem_size_sparsity} presents the actual problem sizes and sparsity statistics for the generated datasets, including the number of variables, constraints, and the distribution of nonzeros per row in the constraint matrices.
+For reference, the figure also includes a comparison with the problem sizes and sparsity patterns from the Maros--Mészáros benchmark set.
+Importantly, these problem-dependent quantities are not provided to the RL controller, which only observes the state vector $\sigma$ composed of convergence and barrier-related information.
+This deliberate design choice keeps the policy lightweight and problem-agnostic by relying exclusively on solver convergence indicators such as residual scalars.